ddseo/initial-load-benchmarker/README.md

     --url <URL>                             URL to test
     --samples, --sampleSize <sampleSize>    Number of times to load the URL --printHar,                             Flag to print the HAR file to stderr

+## Output
+Metrics printed to the command line:

+    Network Load time                       Time for all network requests to return DOMContentLoaded time                   Time for Chrome's DOMContentLoaded event to fire

+Files created in a new subfolder of the `/build` directory:

+    HAR                                     Aggregate HAR file of all pings Network Load Graph                      Histogram displaying Network Load time distribution

+Additional metrics and infographics can be generated - don't hesitate to ask if you need them